dowookims/WebDev/Part 3. node.js/Quest 10. Hello, node.js/TIL.md

 ### difference `require` and  `import`

 * require
-  * can dynamic loading wherever the loaded moudle name is not predefined /static * wherever you do not absolutely loada  module providing it's "truly required (depending on bound code flow)
+  * can dynamic loading wherever the loaded moudle name is not predefined
+  * wherever you do not absolutely loada  module providing it's "truly required (depending on bound code flow)
   * loading synchronous

 * import
-  * can use name import selectively load only the pieces that need. can save memory
+  * can use name import selectively load only the pieces that need. can save memory => A module’s structure being static means that you can determine imports and exports at compile time (statically)
+  * declarative syntax
   * Import can be asynchronous
   * return Promise
   * can do tree shaking - webpack